-Psychologists call this "operant conditioning"-positively reinforcing desired behavior when you observe it.
-Although we don't accept the rest of Skinnerian or behaviorist psychology.
 Young Christians especially need this as they learn how to walk with Christ.
-They are so acutely aware of how little they know the Bible and how different it is to try to serve God, that they need this desperately.
-Meanwhile, most of us tend to see the negative things about others ....
+They are acutely aware of how little they know the Bible and how different it is to try to serve God, so they need this kind of encouragement.
+Meanwhile, most of us tend to see the negative things about others . . .

 This is especially true of adults already in careers.
 If they don't receive encouragement, they will be strongly tempted to quit and retreat to their careers where they already feel competent and get recognition.

 Paul was a master encourager and it is one of the keys to his great leadership.
 People are drawn to those who notice significant accomplishments and recognize them sincerely.

-Read 1 Thes.
-1:2-8 for an example of this.
+1 Thess.
+1:2-8 is an example of this.
+Paul was prematurely separated from these brand-new Christians.
+Notice how he goes out of his way to point out their steps to follow Christ (vs. 3,6-8).

-1 Thes.
-1:"2 We give thanks to God always for all of you, making mention of you in our prayers; 3 constantly bearing in mind your work of faith and labor of love and steadfastness of hope in our Lord Jesus Christ in the presence of our God and Father, 4 knowing, brethren beloved by God, His choice of you; 5 for our gospel did not come to you in word only, but also in power and in the Holy Spirit and with full conviction; just as you know what kind of men we proved to be among you for your sake.
+(1 Thes.
+1:2-8) 2 We give thanks to God always for all of you, making mention of you in our prayers; 3 constantly bearing in mind your work of faith and labor of love and steadfastness of hope in our Lord Jesus Christ in the presence of our God and Father, 4 knowing, brethren beloved by God, His choice of you; 5 for our gospel did not come to you in word only, but also in power and in the Holy Spirit and with full conviction; just as you know what kind of men we proved to be among you for your sake.
 6 You also became imitators of us and of the Lord, having received the word in much tribulation with the joy of the Holy Spirit, 7 so that you became an example to all the believers in Macedonia and in Achaia.
-8 For the word of the Lord has sounded forth from you, not only in Macedonia and Achaia, but also in every place your faith toward God has gone forth, so that we have no need to say anything."
+8 For the word of the Lord has sounded forth from you, not only in Macedonia and Achaia, but also in every place your faith toward God has gone forth, so that we have no need to say anything.